 Interlibrary Loan and Document Express

-Document Express is a service provided by the University Libraries (Athens) to copy and deliver articles and book chapters held by the University Libraries (Athens).
-Send the requests via Interlibrary Loan – ILLiad.
-Articles and book chapters will be provided in PDF format.
-Notification of availability and instructions for viewing will be sent to your email address.
-If there are problems fulfilling your request, you will be notified via email.
+Document Express is a service provided by Ohio University Libraries to scan and deliver articles and book chapters from Alden Library, the Music and Dance Library, and the Library Annex.
+Submit requests online via Interlibrary Loan – ILLiad.
+Articles and book chapters will be delivered via email in PDF format.

 The Copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a reproduction in excess of “fair use,” that user may be liable for copyright infringement.
 The institution reserves the right to refuse to accept a copying order if, in its judgement, fulfillment of the order would involve violation of copyright law.